AnthonyEdmonds/govuk-laravel/docs/components/checkboxes.md

 The only key differences between `checkboxes` and `radios` are:

 * You may pass the `exclusive` key on an option in the `options` prop
-* You may pass an array of values to the `value` prop
+* You may pass a single value, an array of values, or an `Arrayable` object to the `value` prop
 * You cannot use the `is-inline` prop

 ## Props